National eDiscovery Leadership Institute (NeLI) 2021

 Hon.
 Allison H. Goddard

-U.S. Magistrate Judge at Southern District of California
+U.S. Magistrate Judge at U.S. District Court for the Southern District of California

 Judge Peck served for 23 years as a U.S. Magistrate Judge for the Southern District of New York, including a term as Chief Magistrate Judge.
-Before his judicial appointment, he focused on commercial and entertainment litigation.
-Judge Peck is internationally recognized for his contributions to eDiscovery and serves as an advisor at DLA Piper, LLP.
+Before his judicial appointment, he practiced commercial and entertainment litigation.
+At DLA Piper, Judge Peck advises on innovative solutions to information management challenges and is recognized internationally for his contributions to eDiscovery.

 Hon.
 Angel D. Mitchell